evennia/evennia/devblog/source/2021-03-21-Where-do-I-begin.md

-title: Where do I begin
+title: Where do I begin?
-date: 2021-11-14
 copyrights: Images: [©Griatch](https://deviantart.com/griatch-art)

 ---

 > _This is a repost of an article I originally wrote for the Imaginary Realities e-zine, Volume 7, issue 3 back in 2015.
 It's not Evennia-specific but meant for a wider audience interested in making a text-based multiplayer game (MUD/MU*).
 Since IR is no longer active, I repost it here with only some minor cleanup._

-## Where do I begin?

 When a new user has everything installed and drops into Evennia’s IRC support chat or mailing list, there is one question that we regularly get in various variations: